schmelto/abap/README.md

 ```
 **Problem:** Invalid access to a string using negative offset when the string is shorter then the offset!

-To implement this in our own custome class we can use following code:
+To implement this in our own custom class we can use following code:

 ```abap
 CLASS helper DEFINITION.